Return to Designer and open the Desktop common form.

 Only one step left to go: initiate execution of the procedures you have created.
 For this, use the predefined procedure that is executed when you open a form: OnOpen().
 You do not need to type it, use a built-in mechanism instead.
 Click Procedures and functions (Ctrl+Alt+P).

 Figure 6-52.
 Procedures and functions

 By the way, this mechanism helps you find your custom procedures and functions too.
-On the figure 6-52, you can see two your procedures on the top.
+In figure 6-52, you can see two of your procedures on the top.

-In the opened list, find <OnOpen> and double-click it, or click it and than Go To.
+In the opened list, find <OnOpen> and double-click it, or click it and then Go To.